 Also worth reading

-You’ll usually be sent an email if there’s a product test available.
+iSay will send you an email when a product test is available.
 You will then need to complete a survey to see if you’re a suitable fit, which can take anywhere between 5 and 15 minutes.
 But don’t worry, you will be given points for your time.
 If you qualify, you should receive your product within a week.

 Some of the products I have been able to try include: